dhavalpzala/multi-hashmap/README.md

 Benchmark: find random record                         x 18,452,618 ops/sec ±3.35% (74 runs sampled)
 ```
 ### Want to contribute
+Check our [developer guide](DEVELOPMENT.md) to get started.
 PRs are very much welcome and appreciated.

 If you would like to contribute, you can get in touch with me at dhaval.zala@live.com